ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

 ![Example Simple Bidding Scenario](Simple%20Bidding%20Interaction.png)

+The next subsection will show how to implement this scenario as a contract.

 ### Creating the Contract

 First, we create the contract body.
 In the constructor, we save the account address of `contractOwner` using `msg.sender`, and set the deadline in which we can `dispose()` the contract and transfer the funds back.